YisongZou/DDIA-Notes/Part 2. Chapter 8.md

-> Chapter 8 The trouble with distributed systems(Only read the summary part)
+> Chapter 8 The trouble with distributed systems(Only read the beginning of the chapter and summary part)

 #### 1.Faults and Partial failures
 * Cloud computing and supercomputing(This book focus on system implementing internet services)